Hiring Bias: 13 Unfair Prejudices & How to Avoid Them

 3. Intuition Bias

 Intuition hiring bias is the tendency for managers to make hiring decisions based on their gut feeling rather than evidence or rational thinking.
 This bias can lead to managers overlooking qualified candidates in favor of less-qualified ones or basing decisions on irrelevant factors.
-While intuition can sometimes be a valuable tool in decision-making, it’s important to be aware of the potential for bias so that hiring decisions can be made based on logic and evidence.

 When reviewing resumes and interviewing, even HR professionals spend much of their time “trusting their gut.”
-Most decisions for hiring people have an aspect to them that is “gut” related; however, utilizing metrics that have been identified ahead of time will help ensure fairness, equality, and consistency in the hiring process.
+Most decisions for hiring people have an aspect to them that is “gut”-related; however, utilizing metrics that have been identified ahead of time will help ensure fairness, equality, and consistency in the hiring process.

-We recommend utilizing a small team of culturally and educationally diverse people to review resumes, conduct interviews, and help the hiring manager with the final hiring decision.
+In addition to using a structured interview process, which we mentioned above, we recommend utilizing a small team of culturally and educationally diverse people to review resumes, conduct interviews, and help the hiring manager with the final hiring decision.
 This allows for several perspectives to influence the hiring process.
 These additional weights and measures test the thinking of the hiring manager, which helps ensure that one person’s biases don’t creep into important hiring decisions.

 4. Contrast Effect (Judgment) Bias

 The process of hiring new employees is often thought to be an objective one, where the best candidate is chosen based on their qualifications and experience.
 However, hiring managers may be unconsciously comparing the last resume reviewed to the one currently being reviewed, which can lead to bias in the selection process.
+The interviewer’s perception of one candidate can be influenced by candidates who came before, resulting in biased evaluations.

 This type of comparison results in targets that are never consistent.
 It could cause qualified resumes that should make it to a “maybe” or “yes” pile to be discarded due to the elevated skills and experience found in the previous resume.